Skip to content

 Scholium: The ground of irreplaceability is that the concept of “substitution” does not apply to unique finite experience (P5).
 Each finite agent’s experience is ontologically unique and cannot be replicated or replaced by another mode of unfolding.

 Scholium (from experiential value to the value of lucidity): P5 establishes that experience possesses depth positively correlated with finitude.
 But the step from “experience has value” to “lucid experience is more worth pursuing than obscured experience” (E1) is not a single deductive move.
 P5 says only that experience has depth; E1 further claims that the direction of lucidity is better.
-Connecting the two requires the existential decision of bridge axiom E3, a candidly non-logical commitment, discussed in the rejection analysis of §VI and in §XVII.2 (Objection II).
+Connecting the two requires the existential decision of bridge axiom E3, a candidly non-logical commitment, discussed in the rejection analysis of §VI and in §XIX.2 (Objection II).
+(This describes the motivational path by which a reader arrives at E1, not a logical dependency; the bridge axioms remain logically independent of one another.)
 The reader is free to accept P5 without accepting E1, preserving the ontology while foregoing normative ethics.

 The time of finite beings is irreversible.
 Each “now” never returns.